abdallajama201/share-builder/README.md

 # Share Builder

-An app for learning about finance
+An app built on with the MERN stack for learning about finance.